Annette29/data-augmentation-cycleGAN/README.md

-# BRACS Dataset Processing
+## CycleGAN-Driven Data Augmentation for Improved Neural Network Disease Detection

 Please find and download the BRACS Dataset from here: https://www.bracs.icar.cnr.it/

 After downloading, please open the SVS files and their corresponding .qpdata annotations using the QuPath software (https://qupath.github.io/)